threewebcode/W3/notes/unipass.md

 The contract is used for gas estimation purposes and includes functions for updating keyset hash, validating nonces, validating meta nonces, and requiring whitelist checks for hooks and implementations.

+### SDK

+**Provider**

+The class UniPassProvider implements the `IEthereumProvider` interface and provides functionality for interacting with the Ethereum blockchain through the UniPass wallet.

+Here are the key features of this class:

+- It maintains the current chain ID and account information.
+- It uses a `JsonRpcProvider` instance as the signer for sending requests to the Ethereum network.
+- It handles various Ethereum provider methods such as `request`, `connect`, `disconnect`, `enable`, and more.
+- It emits events using the `EventEmitter` class to notify listeners about changes in connection, chain ID, etc.
+- It includes helper methods to check if the provider is a UniPass provider, if it is connected, and to retrieve the current chain ID and signer.